Akil Baddoo Preview, Player Props: Tigers vs. Royals

 Akil Baddoo At The Plate

-- Baddoo has picked up a hit in 46 of 102 games this year, with multiple hits 17 times.
+- Baddoo has picked up a hit in 45.6% of his 103 games this season, with more than one hit in 16.5% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.